samblenny/fruit-jam-code-practice-oscillator/README.md

 ## 3D Printing

-Blender and STL files are in the [morse_keys](folder).
+Blender and STL files are in the [morse_keys](morse_keys) folder.
 The MX straight key frame uses flexure springs that are fine to print in PLA.
 I used a the standard Bambu Studio 0.2mm layer height preset with the exceptions of calibrating my X-Y hole compensation, slowing down the maximum acceleration, and increasing the walls from 2 to 3 (but 2 probably would have been fine).

 ## Wiring